MarkSheehan72/milestone-project-3/README.md

 ##### User Story 1 - Users adding recipes:

-*Easily add recipes to the site's database:*
+*Easily add recipes to the app's database:*

 * Go to the add recipe page (either through the navbar link or by the add recipe card on home page).